inc2734/snow-monkey-blocks/readme.txt

 13. Slider block (The number of images can be increased or decreased freely)
 14. Panel block (The number of items can be increased or decreased freely)
 15. Media text block
-16. Thumbnail gallery block (The number of images can be increased or decreased freely)
-17. Categories list block
+16. Categories list block
-18. Evaluation star block
+17. Evaluation star block
-19. Accordion block
+18. Accordion block
-20. Limited datetime block (The number of items can be increased or decreased freely)
+19. Limited datetime block (The number of items can be increased or decreased freely)
-21. Countdown timer block
+20. Countdown timer block
-22. Directory structure block (The number of items can be increased or decreased freely)
+21. Directory structure block (The number of items can be increased or decreased freely)
-23. Price menu block (The number of items can be increased or decreased freely)
+22. Price menu block (The number of items can be increased or decreased freely)

 == Changelog ==